-How to choose the right roll-up tonneau covers (2020 edition)
+How to choose the right retractable tonneau covers (2020 edition)

 Truck beds are incredibly versatile when it comes to hauling a plethora of different things.
 From bikes to dirt to furniture, it's hard to beat the carrying capacity modern day pickups offer.
 Unfortunately, the simple truck bed design isn't secure enough to haul loose items unattended.
 This is where a basic truck bed cover comes in handy for keeping things secure and giving you better peace of mind.
-While some heavy-duty truck covers are difficult to install or use, a basic roll-up truck bed cover is one of the best ways to secure your bed without much hassle in setup or operation.
+You can look at some cheap tri fold tonneau covers, but while some heavy-duty truck covers are difficult to install or use, a basic retractable truck bed cover is one of the best ways to secure your bed without much hassle in setup or operation.
 Read on for our handy guide on some of the best roll-up covers today.

 - Secure the truck bed.
 Since a truck bed lacks any lid, there is little preventing anyone from coming up and stealing something from the bed.
 A good roll-up cover, however, provides a basic barrier to hamper would-be thieves from taking what they want, even though the ultimate level of efficiency depends on the design and construction of the cover.
 Even a basic barrier is better than nothing.